The US is home to some of the best summer road trips in the entire world!

 12. Beartooth Highway, Montana and Wyoming

-Ranging along Highway 212 from Red Lodge to the Northeast entrance of Yellowstone National Park, and boasting the highest elevation of any drive in the Rocky Mountains, the Beartooth Highway shows off much of the rugged beauty of both states.
+Running along Highway 212 from Red Lodge to the Northeast entrance of Yellowstone National Park, and boasting the highest elevation of any drive in the Rocky Mountains, the Beartooth Highway shows off much of the rugged beauty of both states.

-It even offers a top-of-the-world viewpoint, inviting you to take in the sights of Absaroka and Beartooth Mountains and endless valleys of evergreens, waterfalls, and glacial lakes.
+It even offers a top-of-the-world viewpoint, inviting you to take in the sights of the Absaroka and Beartooth Mountains and endless valleys of evergreens, waterfalls, and glacial lakes.

 13. Joshua Tree to Lake Tahoe, California